Promptuarium Iconum Insigniorum: Iconographic bases and authorship

 Portrait books—collections of woodcut engravings depicting both real and imagined portraits of notable figures from various historical periods and regions—were widely popular in 16th-century Europe.
 Guillaume Rouillé, a prominent bookseller-publisher in Lyon's book trade by the mid-16th century, capitalized upon the portrait book genre's commercial viability, as did many other publishers of the period.
 Bookseller-publishers of this era did not own printing presses but maintained proprietary collections of printing materials.
-Those involved in illustrated book production held extensive inventories of plates and woodcuts.
+Those involved in illustrated book production also held extensive inventories of plates and woodcuts.
 Rouillé's adoption of the medallion portrait format derived from the 1517 publication Illustrium imagines ('Images of the famous') by Italian Renaissance humanist Andrea Fulvio, which presented 204 busts of historical figures engraved in the style of ancient coins.
 In the preface of Promptuarium Iconum Insigniorum, Rouillé acknowledges including fictitious images of individuals said to have lived before the biblical Flood or prior to the invention of painting and engraving, wryly noting that this choice helped him avoid accusations of circulating counterfeit currency.
-He admits to exercising artistic license in creating these portraits, while emphasizing that they were based on physiognomic interpretations of the subjects' deeds, customs, personalities, and presumed geographical origins.
+He admits to exercising artistic license in creating these portraits and to basing them on physiognomic interpretations of the subjects' deeds, customs, personalities, and presumed geographical origins.
 Physiognomy, the study of facial features and their alleged relationship to character and personality, was an established scholarly discipline in Rouillé's time.
 This approach extended to the book's portraits of historical figures lacking credible iconographic references.

 Rouillé and the engraver erroneously based the portrait of Alexander the Great (pictured) on a depiction of Athena from a Macedonian gold stater coin.